 Errors in the poll books.
 In a jurisdiction of any significant size, it is unfortunately easy to make an entry in the poll book next to the wrong voter's name.
-For example, despite having died in 1997, Alan J. Mandel was alleged to have voted in 1998; upon further investigation, Alan J. Mandell (two "l"s), who was very much alive and voting at the time, explained that local election workers simply checked the wrong name off of the list.19 The same problem may occur when information from a poll book is entered incorrectly into a county's computer system, as in Milwaukee in 2004.20 Or voters - legitimate voters - may make a mistake: a 1994 investigation of fraud allegations in California, for example, revealed that voters accidentally signed the poll books on the wrong lines, next to the names of deceased voters.21
+For example, despite having died in 1997, Alan J. Mandel was alleged to have voted in 1998; upon further investigation, Alan J. Mandell (two "l"s), who was very much alive and voting at the time, explained that local election workers simply checked the wrong name off of the list.
+The same problem may occur when information from a poll book is entered incorrectly into a county's computer system, as in Milwaukee in 2004.
+Or voters - legitimate voters - may make a mistake: a 1994 investigation of fraud allegations in California, for example, revealed that voters accidentally signed the poll books on the wrong lines, next to the names of deceased voters.
+The same problem is provided that voters accidentally signed the poll books on the wrong lines, next to the names of deceased voters.

 Errors in registration records.
 Simple typos may also infect voter records, changing a name or an identifying number or an address in a way that interferes with attempts to validate the voter's information against some other source.
-For example, in Washington State in 2006, Marina Petrienko tried to register to vote for the first time, but a county official mis-typed the year of her birth, entering "1976" into the database, instead of the year on her form: "1975."22 First-time Illinois voters Mike and Sung Kim "had been mistakenly registered with Kim as their first names" in 2004.23 And in Milwaukee, Victor Moy was listed on the rolls as living at 8183 W. Thurston Avenue, but actually resides at number 8153.24 Because such typos may prevent registrations from being externally validated by information in other sources, officials and observers may believe that registrations are fraudulent when they are, in reality, entirely legitimate.
+For example, in Washington State in 2006, Marina Petrienko tried to register to vote for the first time, but a county official mis-typed the year of her birth, entering "1976" into the database, instead of the year on her form: "1975."
+First-time Illinois voters Mike and Sung Kim "had been mistakenly registered with Kim as their first names" in 2004.
+And in Milwaukee, Victor Moy was listed on the rolls as living at 8183 W. Thurston Avenue, but actually resides at number 8153.
+Because such typos may prevent registrations from being externally validated by information in other sources, officials and observers may believe that registrations are fraudulent when they are, in reality, entirely legitimate.